-To promote proper break-in of your new vehicle drivetrain components the following guidelines are recommended:
+To promote proper break-in of your new vehicle drivetrain components the following guidelines are recommended.

 - Avoid towing a trailer for the first 500 miles (805 km) of vehicle operation.
-Doing so may damage your vehicle. - During the first 500 miles (805 km) of trailer towing, limit your speed to 50 mph (80 km/h).
+Doing so may damage your axles, driveline and vehicle. - During the first 500 miles (805 km) of trailer towing, limit your speed to 50 mph (80 km/h).